-- Consent is not provided as part of other information, such as lengthy terms and conditions.
+- Consent is not provided as part of agreeing to other information, such as lengthy terms and conditions.

 - The data subject has taken an action in order to provide consent.
 This means that the use of pre-checked tick boxes is not a legal means of obtaining consent.

-Do not forget that if you are using consent as the enabler, when it comes to processing personal data, you need to be able to prove that you have consent, and how and when it was provided.
+Do not forget that if you are using consent as the justification for processing personal data, you need to be able to prove that you have consent and how and when it was provided.
 This means that you need to keep a record of all of this information.

 The right to be forgotten

-You may have heard that data subjects have the right to be forgotten, under the GDPR.
-This means that anyone can ask you to delete personal information that your business or organisation holds.
+You may have heard that data subjects have the right to be forgotten under the GDPR.
+This means that anyone can ask you to delete personal information that your business or organization holds.
 This does not necessarily mean that you have to delete the information.
-You may have a legitimate reason for continuing to process it; such as ongoing legal action or the fact that the information is required as part of a contract between you, as a data controller, and the data subject.
+You may have a legitimate reason for continuing to process it; such as ongoing legal action or the fact that the information is required as part of a contract between you, as a data controller, and the data subject, or another legal reason.

 If you do not have a legitimate reason for continuing to process the data, you should delete it as requested.
 You should also delete any data that you are no longer using for its original purpose, unless you have another legitimate reason for continuing to hold the data.
 This is a good thing, as the less personal data you process, the lower the amount of risk should you ever experience a data breach.